percona/pmm/source/install/virtual-appliance.rst

 3. Configure network settings to make the appliance accessible from other hosts in your network.

-   If you are running the applianoce on a host with properly configured network settings, select **Bridged** in the **Network connection** section of the appliance settings.
+   If you are running the appliance on a host with properly configured network settings, select **Bridged** in the **Network connection** section of the appliance settings.